GitLab FI

 unix/ci-examples

-, where you can find examples of CI configuration for simple projects.
+for examples of CI configuration for simple projects.

 Container Registry